reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 - If Dolby force close, just reinstall again
 - Make sure manifest.xml is patched correctly
 - Install Audio Compatibility Patch if you encounter (deep buffer) audio processing problem.
 But usually no need.
+- If anything goes wrong, see your logcats
+  - "CANNOT LINK EXECUTABLE" mean your hardware is not supported

 # Attention!
 - Reporting without send full logcats and install process logs is ignored!